albertogallini/txn_engine/Readme.md

 - The solution scales vertically as follows
   - increase the node memory will allow to manage more clients per node. e.g.: 256 Gb memory will allow to manage 16.6 x 4 =~ 66 M clients (which is in line with the # of customers of biggest retail banks on earth)

- **⚠️ Important Note: Asyc vs Sync impact on scalabilty ⚠️**:
+ **⚠️ Important Note: Async vs Sync impact on scalabilty ⚠️**:

   - Under the current assumptions, **both the Async and Sync engines work equally well**.
 The peak concurrency is ~166,000 clients / (30 × 24 × 3600 s) ≈ **0.06 threads per second** per node.
 A sync engine running on a small, statically-sized thread pool is more than sufficient.
+The peak is mainly bounded to the memory usage, mainly dominanted by the storage of transactions in memory.
+This is required as both engines check if the **transaction id is valid** (i.e. NOT duplicated).

-  - Conversely, if the system is **designed to frequently flush the transaction log** (the main contributor to memory footprint) and **only load old transactions on demand** (e.g., when a dispute occurs — which is much rarer than deposits/withdrawals), memory usage per node drops dramatically.
+  - Conversely, if the system is **designed skip the transaction validity check so avoiding to keep the transaction log in memory** (the main contributor to memory footprint) and **only load old transactions on demand** (e.g., when a dispute occurs — which is much rarer than deposits/withdrawals), memory usage per node drops dramatically.
 In this scenario, we can support **much higher concurrency**, and an **Async engine becomes necessary** to handle thousands of concurrent network clients efficiently.

   - Currently, **neither the Async nor Sync engine supports runtime log flushing/loading**.
 The `load_from_previous_session_csvs` function is blocking and intended only for startup.
 Even the async version is effectively blocking in this context.
 To support real-time flushing/loading, we would need a **channel + dedicated background thread** with a producer/consumer pattern — exactly like the one used in `AsyncEngine::read_and_process_transactions`.

-  - Additionally, every method currently enforces **transaction ID uniqueness within a session** (defined as the **K**-day dispute window).
+  - Additionally, as said, every method currently enforces **transaction ID uniqueness within a session** (defined as the **K**-day dispute window).
 This limits maximum throughput.
 To achieve significantly higher transactions-per-second rates, we should **remove the session-wide uniqueness check** and assume transaction IDs are globally unique by design (or validated upstream).